jubaer-emon/CpSnippets/README.md

 - [x] pdf generator
 - [ ] organize files into topics
 - [ ] graph snippets
-- [ ] Seps when internet is not available
+- [ ] Steps when internet is not available